 - Add the onions, green pepper, serrano pepper, and sauté for 3 minutes.
 Add the garlic and sauté for 30 seconds.

-- Add in 4 cans of undrained canned beans, tomatoes, beer, stock, salt, cumin, and pepper; mix well.
+- Add 4 cans of undrained canned beans, tomatoes, beer, stock, salt, cumin, and pepper; mix well.

 - Continue cooking until the beans reach a simmer.
 Then reduce heat to medium-low, and continue simmering partially covered for about 20-25 minutes.
 Stir the beans occasionally throughout the entire cooking process to make sure they do not burn or stick to the bottom of the pot; add more water or stock if necessary.